umrover/mrover-esw/docs/getting-started/starter/servo/part2-can.md

 ### 4. Writing the CAN code

 In the `main.c`, you should see 6 TODOs.
 We will walk through each of them.

+As a reminder, when you are writing code, make sure to write within the `/* USER CODE */` tags.
+This will ensure that your code is not overwritten when you regenerate the code.

 #### TODO 1: Create the necessary variables to send a CAN message
 In order to send a CAN message, we need to create two objects: